ankushjain358/coderjony-statiq-blog/input/blogs/hosting-aspnet-core-on-amazon-linux-ec2.md

   - .NET on AWS
   - Linux
 ---
-In this post, you will understand how you can deploy an ASP.NET Core application on an Amazon Linux 2 EC2 instance step by step.
+In this post, we will understand how can we deploy an ASP.NET Core application on an Amazon Linux 2 EC2 instance step by step.

 ## 1. Create an Amazon Linux 2 EC2 instance
 In the first step, you have to create an Amazon Linux 2 EC2 instance.
 Though, in this post, we won't focus much on creating a Linux EC2 instance step by step.
 But there are certain things that you must know while provisioning the EC2 instance.

 ### 1.1.
 Make sure you select the right AMI - Amazon Linux 2
 Select the Amazon Linux 2 AMI as shown in the below picture.
 For CPU architecture, you can choose either x86 or ARM.
 In this post, I have chosen x86 as ARM instances were not available in **t2** or **t3** instance family.

 ![image](/img/blogs/hosting-aspnet-core-on-amazon-linux-ec2/1.png)

 ### 1.2.
 Make sure, the Security Group allows access on ports 22 & 80